gperezs/DISCount/README.md

+# DISCount
-## DISCount: Counting in Large Image Collections with Detector-Based Importance Sampling
+## Counting in Large Image Collections with Detector-Based Importance Sampling

 Python code for k-DISCount.
 See demo.